-London Osteoporosis Clinic makes use of several life-style, non-drug and drug approaches to help patients achieve best outcomes
+London Osteoporosis Clinic use several life-style, non-drug and drug approaches to help patients meet best outcomes

 Life style changes and drug Treatments

 These suggestions may help reduce your risk of developing osteoporosis or experiencing broken bones:

 - Avoid smoking.
 Smoking increases bone loss, perhaps by decreasing the amount of estrogen a woman’s body makes and by reducing the absorption of calcium in your intestine.

 - Avoid excessive alcohol.
 Consuming more than one alcoholic drink a day may decrease bone formation and reduce your body’s ability to absorb calcium.
 Being under the influence also can increase your risk of falling.

 - Prevent falls.
 Wear low-heeled shoes with nonslip soles and check your house for electrical cords, area rugs and slippery surfaces that might cause you to trip or fall.
 Keep rooms brightly lit, install grab bars just inside and outside your shower door, and make sure you can get in and out of your bed easily.